Blorum/blorum-docs/permissions.md

 Blorum has some built-in roles of permissions, for atomized control, Flags needed to be manipulated.

-User roles does not actually grant user permissions, when an user were granted with certain roles, they will in the meanwhile be granted with flags defined in modules/permission.mjs.
-Allowed atomized permission control. *Except for Omni*
+User roles defined permissions that an user have, an user could have different user roles.
+Permissions could be assigned to roles.

+If an user has multiple roles that has conflict permissions, the highest permission will be left.

+*Except for Omni*

 ### Omni